 Organicoin’s airdrop also offers users the chance to earn 3 OCG (Organicoins) in return for completing a few tasks.

-To get more information about Organicoin, their device and their platform, click here or follow their social media below.
+To get more information about Organicoin, their device, and their platform, connect with them on Facebook.